By Peter Jackson

 The WRU says it has cast the net ‘far and wide’ and talked to ‘some of the newer entrants to the market.’
 Phillips said: ‘The television market in sport is changing rapidly and we want to be at the forefront of that.’

-If the BBC lose the autumn matches, as seems likely, they will still have the blue riband of rugby championships, the Six Nations, albeit in tandem with ITV. ‘'The WRU is still courting all parties,'' an insider said. ‘'They'll go with the highest bidder although finding a broadcaster prepared to pay them what they want could be a struggle.''
+If the BBC lose the autumn matches, as seems likely, they will still have the blue riband of rugby championships, the Six Nations, albeit in tandem with ITV. ‘’The WRU is still courting all parties,” an insider said. ‘’They’ll go with the highest bidder although finding a broadcaster prepared to pay them what they want could be a struggle.”

-Wales, in tandem with , have over-estimated the value of international rugby as the Six Nations found to its cost last season.
-The two countries rejected the tournament's title sponsorship deal and instructed Six Nations chief executive John Feehan to go back to the market place.
+Wales, in tandem with Scotland, have over-estimated the value of international rugby as the Six Nations found to its cost last season.
+The two countries rejected the tournament’s title sponsorship deal and instructed Six Nations chief executive John Feehan to go back to the market place.

 He failed and by then the title sponsors, RBS, withdrew their offer leaving the Six Nations no alternative but to accept a lower price.
 A month after the tournament ended with Ireland celebrating a second Grand Slam, the Six Nations announced that Feehan had ‘stood down.’